Programmes

 What is this programme about?

 This programme aims to advance the protection, promotion and awareness of EU fundamental rights and values in EU-13 countries (a group of states that joined the European Union between 2004 and 2013).
-In these states, civil space is at stake and minority communities are facing discrimination.
-The programme seeks to achieve this by increasing the capacity and resilience of civil society organisations (CSOs) and contributing to the creation of a supportive environment for them in the EU.
+In these states, civil space is at stake, and minority communities are facing discrimination.
+The programme seeks to achieve this by increasing the capacity and resilience of civil society organisations (CSOs) and creating a supportive environment for them in the EU.
 Towards this end, we will financially support and build the capacity of grassroots CSOs representing minority groups.

-The 11 countries have been divided into 2 groups:
+The 11 countries have been divided into two groups:

 • Group 1: Bulgaria, Poland, Slovakia, Hungary, Croatia, and Latvia.